icaroribeiro/hash-code-challenge/README.md

 Response:

 ```
-Status code: 200 OK - In case the discounted date is successfully created.
+Code: 200 OK - In the case of the discounted date is successfully created.
 ```

 ```
-*JSON format*
+*application/json*

 Body: {
     "id": "5e6383a641261e8e7b49d61c",